Wednesday, December 16, 2009

 MD: Have you held any jobs/ careers that you'd like to discuss?

 LM: I have done everything you can think of: dishwasher, waitress, coat check girl, nanny, school teacher, paralegal… the list goes on.
-I am a terrible, terrible waitress, yet always knew that I should stick with all of the little jobs in order to get home and create art on the dining room floor in the middle of the night.
-That is what feeds and sustains me.
-I feel lost and completely out of sorts if I am not creating something, and have finally found that taking photographs is my own way of seeing and processing a world that is often difficult for me to comprehend on a logical and intellectual level.
-Being self taught, I throw technique out the window and shoot at will."
+I am a terrible, terrible waitress by the way.
+I always knew that I should stick with everything that made me relatively happy and usually paid the bills in order to get home and to create art on the dining room floor in the middle of the night.

 MD: Any amusing anecdotes regarding your work?